rishikeshwagh17/devConnect-Web/README.md

 -install redux toolkit - https://redux-toolkit.js.org/introduction/getting-started

 - setup a store and configure store and generate the slice for the user and export it along with actions and add reducer to store
+- Login and see if the data is coming to the redux store
+- navbar should update as soon as user logs in with user photo and name
+- refactoe our code to add constant for the some values like BASE_URL (server from where api is returning the data)